feihong/asyncio-tasks-talk/talk.md

 ---
 # Web socket handler as a task

-The web socket handler is essentially a long-running task, since it runs for as long as the server maintains a web socket connection with the browser.
+- Web socket handler is essentially a long-running task anyway

-In the previous two examples, the task could run indefinitely, even if the web page closed.
-If you need a relatively short-lived task that only needs to run while the web page is open, then it might be a good idea to put the logic directly inside the web socket handler.
+- Implement the logic after the web socket connection is opened
+- Makes sense if the task doesn't need to run for very long
+- Note that a web socket handler cannot simultaneously read and write to the socket at the same time

 ---
 # Demo #4